DraftKings CEO Jason Robins is coming to Disrupt SF

 At the time, Robins said that DraftKings has a “growing customer base of nearly 8 million, our revenue is growing over 30% year-over-year, and we are only just beginning to take our product overseas to the billions of international sports fans we have yet to even reach.”

-At Disrupt, we’ll chat with Robins about the growth of the company, DraftKing’s plans for the 2018 NFL season, and what’s in store for the company following the Supreme Court ruling.
+At Disrupt, we’ll chat with Robins about the growth of the company, DraftKings’ plans for the 2018 NFL season, and what’s in store for the company following the Supreme Court ruling.

 The full agenda is here.
 Passes for the show are available here.